-Salary The Committee increased Mr. Braverman's 2014 salary by 8% to \$1,400,000 to reflect in the market for executive talent and his continued outstanding performance.
-Performance- based Bonus Target Bonus Mr. Braverman's target bonus for fiscal 2014 is equal to two times his fiscal year end salary, as set forth in his employment agreement.
-Other Performance Factor The Committee applied a factor of 200% with respect to other performance factors for Mr. Braverman in fiscal 2014 compared to a factor of 115% in fiscal 2013.
-The determination this year reflected Mr. Iger's recommendation and Mr. Braverman's accomplishments during the year including: Continued leadership of the Company's legal positions on significant litigation matters including upholding the Company's intellectual property rights in connection with the Aereo decision in the United States Supreme Court; Oversight of due diligence on significant acquisitions, including Maker Studios; Continued oversight and enhancement of the Company's compliance function; Development and implementation of uniform Company policies around the collection and use of consumer data to manage both legal privacy and brand risks; and Launch of the Company's pro bono legal program, including assistance in adoptions and legal assistance to non-profits that serve underprivileged children.
-Equity Award Value The equity award value for Mr. Braverman is equal to 2.1 times his fiscal year end salary (compared to the anticipated value of two times his fiscal year end salary set forth in his employment agreement) based on Mr. Iger's recommendation and Mr. Braverman's continued outstanding performance.
+Salary The Committee increased Mr. Braverman's 2015 salary by 7% to \$1,500,000 to reflect changes in the market for executive talent and his continued outstanding performance.
+Performance- based Bonus Target Bonus Mr. Braverman's target bonus for fiscal 2015 is equal to two times his fiscal year end salary, as set forth in his employment agreement.
+Other Performance Factor The Committee applied a factor of 180% with respect to other performance factors for Mr. Braverman in fiscal 2015 compared to a factor of 200% in fiscal 2014.
+The determination this year reflected Mr. Iger's recommendation and Mr. Braverman's accomplishments during the year, which included: Continued leadership of the Company's legal positions on significant litigation matters, transactions, and regulatory compliance.
+Established a framework for evaluating legal issues arising out of the evolving ecosystem for distribution and monetization of video content.
+Oversaw the development and implementation of policies and procedures relating to data privacy and protection.
+Led oversight of the Company's governmental affairs and public policy positions on both a domestic and global level.
+Continued to promote diversity of hiring in the legal department and to promote development of the department's pro bono legal program.
+Equity Award Value The equity award value for Mr. Braverman is equal to two times his fiscal year end salary as set forth in his employment agreement.